TRAIL SEGMENT #7

 START / END: Province Line/206 – Foxcroft/Princeton Pike

-ACCESS: Access to the LHT is along Province Line Road at the north end.
+ACCESS: Access to the LHT is along Province Line Road, Route 206, or Princeton Pike.

 At the intersection of Province Line Road and Route 206, the LHT crosses the historic King’s Highway, which has been recognized as a National Register of Historic Places historic district.
 The intersection was once known as Cox’s Corner, and is one of the oldest continually used roadways in the nation.
 The route follows a Native American trail and has been a transportation corridor across central New Jersey since colonial times.